rackerlabs/support-how-to/content/how-to/rackspace-cdn/what-is-a-cdn/index.md

 CDNs generally push the Edge Network closer to end-users.
 The Edge Network grows outward from the origin server by the addition of co-location facilities, bandwidth, and servers.
 CDNs choose the best location for serving content while optimizing for performance.
-They may choose locations that are the fewest hops or the fewest number of network seconds away from the requesting client.
+They might choose locations that are the fewest hops or the fewest number of network seconds away from the requesting client.
 CDNs choose the least expensive locations while optimizing for cost.
 CDNs use various techniques such as web caching, serverload balancing, and request routing to achieve the optimization goals.

 - Because closer is better, web caches store popular content closer to the user.
   These shared network appliances reduce bandwidth requirements, reduce server load, and improve the client response times for content stored in the cache.

 - Server load-balancing uses a web, content, or multilayer switch to share traffic among several servers or web caches.
 The CDN assigns a single virtual IP to it.
 Incoming traffic is directed to one of the real servers attached.
 This has the advantages of balancing the load, increasing total capacity, improving scalability, and providing increased reliability by redistributing traffic of a failed web server and providing server health checks.

 **Global Server Load Balancing**

 - Request routing directs client requests to the content source best able to serve the request.
-This may involve directing a client request to the service node that is closest to the client, or to the node with the most capacity.
+This might involve directing a client request to the service node that is closest to the client, or to the node with the most capacity.
 A variety of algorithms for Global Server Load Balancing (shown in the preceding diagram) are used to route the request.
 Choosing the closest service node is done using a variety of techniques including proactive probing and connection monitoring.